-Leg 3 commenced after a hearty breakfast at the Wasdale Head Inn.
+Leg three commenced after a hearty breakfast at the Wasdale Head Inn.
 After negotiating Scafell and Scafell Pike (via Broad Stand), Chapman lost his way at Great End.
 In the mist and with no compass, the only way to gain bearings was to descend.
-And so the price for his swift Gable descent was a detour to Eskdale.
+And so the price for his Gable accident was a detour to Eskdale.
 Position confirmed but time lost, he headed back up to Esk Hause, going on to Esk Pike and then Bowfell.
 Thankfully support was at hand.

 That support took the form of none other than Bob Graham, waiting with much-needed hot cocoa.
 Did Graham also have a compass?
 Perhaps not, given the pair went on to lose thirty minutes over the remainder of the leg to Dunmail Raise.

-Still, the game was still on and Chapman continued hard into leg 2, joined by Wakefield on Helvellyn.
+Still, the game was still on and Chapman continued hard into leg two, now joined by Wakefield on Helvellyn.
 Even at this point in the round, he was “not the least bit tired”.

-That said, fatigue set in at Threlkeld, and at Great Calva, morale took a major hit when Chapman’s final pacer failed to meet him on schedule with hot coffee – gallingly, he had come, become bored, and left.
+That said, fatigue set in at Threlkeld and morale went on take a further hit when Chapman’s final pacer failed to meet him on schedule with hot coffee – gallingly, the supporter had come, become bored, and left.
 Would this be the final straw?
 No: despite an “interminable ascent” up Skiddaw, the record was still in play.
 Hope persisted, just.

 Even in poor weather in the 1930s, the traditional way down to Keswick would have been difficult to miss.
 But short of time, Chapman tried a shortcut.
-Armchair fellrunners all know shorter does not always mean swifter – and so it proved.
+Unfortunately, shorter does not always mean swifter – and so it proved.
 He and his pacer became enmeshed in bracken on a steep, quarried slope (perhaps around Howgill Tongue?), and did not return to Moot Hall until 1am.